Junior Lake

-Junior Osvaldo Lake (born March 27, 1990) is a Dominican professional baseball outfielder for the Toros de Tijuana of the Mexican League.
+Junior Osvaldo Lake (born March 27, 1990) is a Dominican professional baseball outfielder for the Toros de Tijuana of the Mexican League, who also plays winter ball for the Leones del Escogido of the Dominican Professional Baseball League.
 He signed as an international free agent with the Chicago Cubs in 2007 and made his Major League Baseball (MLB) debut with them in 2013.
-He has also played for the Baltimore Orioles and Toronto Blue Jays.
+He has also played in MLB for the Baltimore Orioles and Toronto Blue Jays.

 Professional career

 Chicago Cubs

 On February 13, 2007, he was signed as an international free agent.
 He started playing for the DSL Cubs at the age of 17 batting .274 with 3 home runs.
 He then played for the Arizona League Cubs batting .286 with 2 home runs.
 In 2009, he went to the Peoria Chiefs batting .248 with 7 home runs.
 Lake was added to the Cubs 40-man roster on November 18, 2011.